 As well, through the Clinton Global Initiative, The Asper Foundation committed to create The Koret Israel Economic Development Funds – Asper Foundation Micro-Enterprise Project.
 This project supported business development training, mentoring and technical assistance and local program administration costs applied equally between economically disadvantaged Arab and non-Arab Israeli men and women specifically in the development areas of Be’er Sheva, Ofakim and Rahat.
 All loan guarantees were provided by Koret Israel Economic Development Funds.

-For more information on The Koret Israel Economic Development Funds – Asper Foundation Micro-Enterprise Project commitment, please visit the Israel Initiatives section of The Asper Foundation Web site.
+For more information on The Koret Israel Economic Development Funds – Asper Foundation Micro-Enterprise Project commitment, please click here.